What's my plan?

 Designing your help center

-Guide provides you with a number of help center themes that you can modify to match your company or organization’s branding.
+Each help center comes with a standard theme that you can modify to match your company or organization’s branding.
 You can also go deeper into the underlying help center code to create more complex customizations.

 Creating your content structure and adding articles